Bendy (franchise): Spin-offs

-Bendy in Nightmare Run (2018)
+Bendy in Nightmare Run (2018–2021)

-A mobile spin-off, titled Bendy in Nightmare Run, was announced on January 26, 2018, and was released on Android and iOS on August 15, 2018.
-Developed by Karman Interactive and published by Kindly Beast as Joey Drew Studios Inc., the game introduces the cartoon versions of Bendy, Boris and Alice Angel in an endless running-style game, featuring four levels with a different "boss" cartoon monster, as well as collectible items and power-ups, including bacon soup cans that act as currency to buy abilities and upgrades, and possible future updates.
+A mobile spin-off, titled Bendy in Nightmare Run, was announced on January 26, 2018, and was released on iOS on August 15, 2018, and on Android on September 27.
+Developed by Karman Interactive and published by Joey Drew Studios Inc, the game introduces the cartoon versions of Bendy, Boris, and Alice Angel in an endless runner game, featuring four levels with a different "boss" cartoon monster, as well as collectible items and power-ups, including bacon soup cans that act as currency to buy abilities and upgrades.
+The game is now discontinued due to technical limitations.

+Bendy and the Brine Barrel (2025)

+A joke game released for 2025's April Fools on April 1st, only for Windows.
+The game is a remake of the original release of chapter one of Bendy and the Ink Machine, Moving Pictures, but with everything based around pickles.
+The game was downloadable from a subpage on the Joey Drew Studios website that was linked to by a QR code that was added to an update to Bendy: Secrets of the Machine and later removed at the end of April 1st.

 Animated shorts

-Videos for a series of animated shorts based on the fictional works of the Joey Drew Studios company have been released from creator theMeatly's Joey Drew Studios Inc. YouTube channel, with animation done by animator Timethehobo.
+Videos for a series of animated shorts based on the fictional works of the Joey Drew Studios company have been released on Crawford's Joey Drew Studios Inc. YouTube channel, with animation done by animator Timethehobo.
 The first animated short, "Tombstone Picnic", was released as part of the Chapter Three reveal trailer on August 11, 2017.
 The second short, "Haunted Hijinx", was uploaded on October 31, 2017, to celebrate Halloween.
 The third short, "Snow Sillies", was uploaded on December 24, 2017, in celebration of the holiday season.
 A second Christmas short, "Cookie Cookin", was uploaded on December 24, 2018, a year later after the release of "Snow Sillies".
 A fifth short, "Tasty Trio Troubles", was uploaded on February 10, 2019, in celebration of the game's second anniversary.
 "Hellfire Fighters", a short from the game, was uploaded on March 5, 2019.
 A seventh short, Cheap Seats, was uploaded on December 17, 2019.
 These shorts largely feature Bendy and Boris, with the Butcher Gang and Alice also appearing in the fifth and seventh shorts respectively.

 One of Rooster Teeth's channels, ScrewAttack, pitted Bendy against Cuphead, the titular protagonist of the run and gun platformer Cuphead, in an animated fight on their web series, DBX, with Bendy emerging victorious.